-DUTY: FULFILL YOUR OBLIGATIONS.
+DUTY: FULFILL YOUR OBLIGATIONS-ALWAYS DO YOUR BEST.

-3-7.
+2-7.
+All Soldiers and DA Civilians strive to do their best.
 Duty extends beyond law, regulation, and orders.
-Professionals consistently strive to do their best.
-Army leaders exercise initiative when they fulfill the purpose, not merely the letter, of received orders.
-With initiative, leaders take responsibility for their actions and those of their subordinates.
-Conscientiousness is a human trait that internalizes duty.
-Conscientious leaders have a sense of responsibility for personal contributions to the Army, demonstrated through dedicated effort, organization, thoroughness, reliability, and practicality.
-Conscientiousness guides leaders to do what is right.
+Army professionals exercise initiative when they fulfill the purpose, not merely the letter, of received orders.
+Leaders take responsibility for their actions and those of their subordinates; it is inherent in their duty to the larger organization, the Army, and the Nation.
+Conscientious leaders and subordinates possess a sense of responsibility to apply their best efforts to accomplish the mission.
+This guides Soldiers and DA Civilians to do what is right to the best of their ability.